ABOUT

 William Cohan Bio Photo

-William D. Cohan, a former senior Wall Street M&A investment banker for 17 years at Lazard Frères & Co., Merrill Lynch and JPMorganChase, is the New York Times bestselling author of three non-fiction narratives about Wall Street: Money and Power: How Goldman Sachs Came to Rule the World; House of Cards: A Tale of Hubris and Wretched Excess on Wall Street; and, The Last Tycoons: The Secret History of Lazard Frères & Co., the winner of the 2007 FT/Goldman Sachs Business Book of the Year Award.
+William D. Cohan, a former senior Wall Street M&A investment banker for 17 years at Lazard Frères & Co., Merrill Lynch and JPMorganChase, is the New York Times bestselling author of five non-fiction narratives: three about Wall Street: Money and Power: How Goldman Sachs Came to Rule the World; House of Cards: A Tale of Hubris and Wretched Excess on Wall Street; and, The Last Tycoons: The Secret History of Lazard Frères & Co., the winner of the 2007 FT/Goldman Sachs Business Book of the Year Award.
 His book, The Price of Silence, about the Duke lacrosse scandal was published in April 2014 and was also a New York Times bestseller.
-His book, Why Wall Street Matters, was published by Random House in February 2017.
-His most recent book, Four Friends, about four of his friends from high school and what happened to them in their lives, was published in July 2019 by Flatiron Press.
-His new book, to be published in November 2022, is titled Power Failure: The Rise and Fall of an American Icon.
-It is about the astounding rise and precipitous fall of the General Electric Company, once the world’s most valuable and respected company.
+His 2022 book Power Failure: The Rise and Fall of an American Icon, about the rise and fall of GE, once the world’s most powerful, valuable and important company, was published in November 2022 by PenguinRandomHouse.
+It was long-listed for the 2022 FT Business Book of the Year Award.
+It was a New York Times bestseller and on the best book of the year lists published by The New Yorker, The Economist, The Financial Times and the Dealbook section of the New York Times.
+He is working on a new book about Leon Black and Apollo Global Management.

-He is a graduate of Phillips Academy, Duke University, Columbia University School of Journalism and the Columbia University Graduate School of Business.
-He grew up in Worcester, Massachusetts and now lives in New York City and upstate New York with his wife and, on occasion these days, their two sons.
+He is a graduate of Phillips Academy (Andover), Duke University, Columbia University School of Journalism and the Columbia University Graduate School of Business.
+He grew up in Worcester, Massachusetts and now lives in New York City with his wife and, more occasionally these days, his two sons.